wikimedia/eventgate/README.md

 # TODO

+- set defaults on conf after loading if not set
+- Fix up logger/log stuff throughout codebase.
+- Fix eslint so that it doesn't error on async/await stuff

 - Separate out library code (Eventbus, EventValidator, etc.) into a separate repo?
 - Tests for utils, validators, producer, eventbus, etc.
 - topic (stream) -> schema mapping config reading?  from local config files and remote service too?